7 Essential Audio Editing TipsAudio Tutorials

-Whether you are a seasoned sound mixer or a humble beginner just learning how to use looping tracks, sound effects, and production music, here are some tips and tricks for putting together the perfect audio track.
+Whether you are a seasoned sound mixer or a humble beginner just learning how to use sound effects, and production music, here are some tips and tricks for putting together the perfect audio track.

 1. Good Sound Editing Begins With Good Recording

 Make sure to use a recording device you are familiar with.
 Include about a second of silence both before and after recording a sound.
 This will help with mixing later on.
 Record close to the source of the sound with a directional mic for best results.